Dynesshely/StarSpawner/README.md

 ```

 ## use
+copy latesed Release to your root dir of your project where include `.git` dir<br>
+then run it
 1. go to release and download the latesed
 2. copy the release single file directly to your `.git` root directory
 3. run it